AdamISZ/JMPrivacyAnalysis/tumbler_privacy.md

 4. Splitting change into multiple amounts

  If amount(z<sub>i</sub>) > y, create two change outputs (y, z<sub>i</sub> -y).
 This *considerably* increases the complexity/uncertainty of a sudoku-style analysis (more analysis is needed to establish whether it breaks it entirely).
-If this cannot be done, it probably achieves little to simply create a split of change outputs (i.e. each counterparty creating more than one change output), since subset sum type analysis would still be able to find the input-change linkages as before.
+It could be achieved 'by force', if each counterparty selects sufficient utxos in their input to provide change+coinjoin amount; the disadvantage is that creating 2 change outputs means more utxos to be spent and paid for in transaction fees.
+If this extra change algorithm is not applied, it probably achieves little to simply create a split of change outputs (i.e. each counterparty creating more than one change output), since subset sum type analysis would still be able to find the input-change linkages as before.
 The additional combinatorial blowup is almost certainly not significant, considering that very small outputs will be impractical to spend (dust etc.).

 4. High transaction volume

- The following has been kept out of scope of the analysis: with every yield generator counterparty performing multiple other transactions concurrently with those for the one tumbler under consideration, it may be fairly difficult for the analyst to identify the exact set of transactions for this tumbler.
+ The following has been kept mostly out of scope of the analysis: with every yield generator counterparty performing multiple other transactions concurrently with those for the one tumbler under consideration, it may be fairly difficult for the analyst to identify the exact set of transactions for this tumbler.
 It certainly complexifies the analysis, but the analysis is not computationally intensive (assuming transactions are not huge), and the closure mappings combined with fee payment are probably enough to filter the transaction data until the tumbler's subset is clear.

 ## Conclusions